AJRepo/apparmor-skype/README.md

 14 * * * * MY_USER_NAME DISPLAY=:0 DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/MY_USER_ID/bus /PATH/TO/apparmor-skype/check_skype_profile
 ```

-## Notes for Debian 12
+## Compatibility Notes: parser errors

-Some versions of Linux have an apparmor issue vs the default skype apparmor
+Some versions of Linux have an apparmor issue using the default skype apparmor
 configuration.
-If you are running that verison of Linux then you might get
+If you are running that verison of Linux, you can get
 the following error:

 `AppArmor parser error for /var/lib/snapd/apparmor/profiles/snap.skype.skype
  in profile /var/lib/snapd/apparmor/profiles/snap.skype.skype at line 2558:
  syntax error, unexpected TOK_END_OF_RULE, expecting TOK_MODE`

-This issue is related to snap's apparmor config, and the line in that file:
+This issue is related to snap's apparmor config.
+Specifically it is this
+line in that file:

 ```bash
 `userns,`
 ```

 Changing that line to `userns w,` or commenting it out
 makes the apparmor error go away.
-Which is best is unclear as there
+Which is best?
+It is unclear to me as there
 is limited documentation about `userns` in apparmor documentation.

-It appears that `allow userns create,` is the recommended replacement which requires
+The apparmor documentation seems to suggest that `allow userns create,` is the recommended replacement.

 See: <https://gitlab.com/apparmor/apparmor/-/wikis/unprivileged_userns_restriction>
+for more information.

 ## Tests